lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 34 Quick work.md

   	- Dam Robinson [subject]
   	- has been [be verb phrase][present prefect]
   	- worried [predicative][adjective]
-  	- all week [adverbial of time of predicate verb]
+  	- all week [time adverbial of predicate verb]

 Last Tuesday/ˈtjuːzdeɪ/ he received a letter from the local police/pəˈliːs/.
   - simple sentence:
-  	- Last Tuesday [adverbial of time][preposition]
+  	- Last Tuesday [time adverbial][preposition]
   	- he [subject]
     - received [predicate verb][past tense]
   	- a letter [object]
-    - from the local police [adverbial of place of predciate verb]
+    - from the local police [place adverbial of predciate verb]

 In the letter he was asked to call at the station.
   - simple sentence: